zla-artcc/vatis-profiles/README.md

 **vATIS-Profile-<TRACON>.json**: Each of these profiles contains more airports for specific TRACONs.
 Auto-updating.

-**vATIS-Profile-ZLA-Static.json**: Static copy of vATIS-Profile-ZLA.json.
-This file will not auto-update.
+**vATIS-Profile-ZLA-Static.json**: Archived, legacy static copy.
+This file will not auto-update in vATIS.

 **vATIS-Profile-ZLA-DEV.json**: This is for testing.